 A. Only someone who has completed the Orkney Regional Affiliate course of the Scottish Tourist Guides Association (STGA) and been awarded the Green Badge is a qualified Orkney Tourist Guide and entitled to describe themselves as such.

-Yellow Badge Guides are qualified by the STGA to guide in either Stromness or Kirkwall, but are NOT qualified to guide outside those areas.
+Yellow Badge Guides are qualified by the STGA to guide in Stromness, but are NOT qualified to guide elsewhere.

 Blue Badge Guides, who hold the STGA qualification for the whole of Scotland, are qualified to guide in Orkney.

 All current STGA members are listed on the STGA website and should also hold a current STGA membership card and are therefore covered by STGA public liability & professional indemnity insurance - you should ask to see it if you are in any doubt.
 There is no legal requirement in this country that a guide should be either trained, properly qualified or insured - hence there is nothing to stop anyone calling themselves a guide and offering tours of Orkney or anywhere else.

 Q. Can I hire a vehicle whilst I'm in Orkney and have one of your guides drive it for me?

 A. No - this is illegal.
 However you are welcome to drive yourself, whether in a hire car or your own vehicle, and take one of our guides as a 'step-on' guide.
 We do also have members who are driver-guides with their own appropriately insured and licensed vehicle.

 Q. How can I tell if my driver-guide's vehicle has the necessary licences & insurance?

 For vehicles above 8 passengers there should be a licence affixed to the front windscreen at the left hand side issued by the Department of Transport.
 Again if this is not present the vehicle is not licensed, the driver and vehicle are uninsured and committing a criminal offence.
 The driver of such a vehicle should also hold a personal Public Services Vehicle Driver's Licence.